CopernicaMarketingSoftware/Documentation/Publisher/en/dkim.md

 But DKIM allows signatures from completely different domains too, which is what happens here.
-Gmail uses both signatures: the normal one to check if the message did indeed come from the sender, and the second one to check whether it is ok to send a report back to Copernica about this mail.
+Gmail uses both signatures: the normal one to check if the message did indeed come from the sender, and the second one to check whether it is ok to send a report back to Copernica.

 ## Managing DKIM keys with Copernica Publisher